Patagopelta

 Patagopelta (meaning "Patagonian shield") is an extinct genus of ankylosaurian dinosaur from the Late Cretaceous (upper Campanian–lower Maastrichtian) Allen Formation of Argentina.
-The genus contains a single species, P. cristata, known from a partial skeleton.
-While originally described as a nodosaurine, later discoveries provided support for parankylosaurian affinities for the taxon.
-Patagopelta is a very small ankylosaur, comparable in size to the dwarf nodosaurid Struthiosaurus, about 2 m long.
+The genus contains a single species, P. cristata, known from several partial skeletons, isolated bones, and osteoderms.
+While originally described as a member of the family Nodosauridae, later discoveries provided support for parankylosaurian affinities.
+Patagopelta is a small armored dinosaur, comparable in size to the 'dwarf' nodosaurid Struthiosaurus, at about 2 m long.
+It is larger, more robust, and more heavily armored than other paranklyosaurs such as Stegouros.

 Discovery and naming

 The Patagopelta fossil material was found in sediments of the Allen Formation (Salitral Moreno locality) near General Roca, Río Negro Province, Argentina.
 This locality is dated to the upper Campanian to lower Maastrichtian ages of the Late Cretaceous period.
 The first remains were described in 1996 and often appeared in the literature as the "Argentinian ankylosaur".
 The fossil material consists of various osteoderms, a tooth, dorsal and caudal vertebrae, and femora.
 The Patagopelta holotype specimen, MPCA-SM-78, is represented by a cervical half-ring element.

 New remains described in 2022 allowed Patagopelta cristata to be described as a new genus and species of nodosaurine dinosaurs by Facundo Riguetti, Xabier Pereda-Suberbiola, Denis Ponce, Leonardo Salgado, Sebastián Apesteguía, Sebastián Rozadilla, and Victoria Arbour.
 The generic name, "Patagopelta", is derived from "Patago", a reference to the discovery of the taxon in Argentinian Patagonia, and the Greek word "pelta", meaning "shield".
 The specific name, "cristata", means "crested" in Latin, referring to the large crests on its cervical osteoderms and femur.

+In 2026, Agnolín and colleagues described several new skeletal elements from the Allen Formation that they referred to Patagopelta.
+This material was found in multiple localities throughout the formation and includes skull bones, incomplete limb bones, several vertebrae from various regions, pelvic bones, and many osteoderms.
+The researchers acknowledged that the material may not all belong to Patagopelta, but preferred to assign everything to it due to a lack of evidence for any other thyreophoran taxa in the formation.
+This new material—assuming it all belongs to Patagopelta—indicates it is more heavily armored, more robustly built, and larger in size than the related parankylosaurs Stegouros and Antarctopelta.
+It also has the distinctive frond-like 'macuahuitl' tail weapon seen in these genera.